 Hamilton: Start from highway 8 on the north side to Beverly Street and then turn into left and then into Dickson Street on right.

 Cycling Initiatives for Road Safety

-The Region of Waterloo is responsible for maintenance and repairs of traffic lights and traffic signs in the city and the regional roads of Cambridge.
-The city promotes active transportation and encourages campaigns for a bicycle friendly community.
-There are many projects that are aimed at creating awareness for on road cycling in having healthy, economic and environmental benefits.
+The Region of Waterloo is responsible for the maintenance and repairs of traffic lights and traffic signs in the city and the regional roads of Cambridge.
+The city promotes active transportation and encourages campaigns for a bicycle-friendly community.
+There are many projects that are aimed at creating awareness for on-road cycling in having healthy, economic, and environmental benefits.
 In order to do this, the engineering department for transportation maintains and implements all facilities on streets with signs and markings for safe on-road cycling.
-This campaign takes care of about 230 km of paved shoulders, bike lanes, signed routes and wide shared use lands for on road cycling.
-There are projects aimed for 50km along Speed and Grand rivers and natural off-road cycling trails.
+This campaign takes care of about 230 km of paved shoulders, bike lanes, signed routes, and wide shared use lands for on-road cycling.
+There are projects aimed at 50km along with the Speed and Grand rivers and natural off-road cycling trails.

 Busiest Intersections in Cambridge

 - Hespeler Road between Munch Avenue and Pinebush Road